 Progress makes us happy.
 Most people will agree that seeing improvements in their performance, and in their body composition is important to them.
 Without progress, it’s tough to stay committed to a program.

-So, how will progress be measured?
-Can the coach take your body fat measurements with calipers, or do they prefer you take photos to track your progress?
+Can the trainer take your body composition measurements with calipers, or do they prefer you take photos to track your progress?

 Much like anything in life, it takes time to experiment with different things to find what fits best.
 Your health should be your number one priority in life because without it, nothing else matters.
 Invest in your health, it’s always worth it.

-Who you choose to help you get and stay fit has a big responsibility to ensure you have the best possible experience.
-It’s important for you to ask the right questions, and to find a coach or a training program that delivers exactly what you need to reach all of your goals.
+Who you choose to help you get and stay fit has a big responsibility to ensure you receive the best possible experience and actually get results.
+It’s important for you to ask the right questions ahead of time to ensure the trainer can deliver exactly what you need.